MESAHub/mesa/docs/source/installation.rst

 to use ifort, you should still visit the MESA SDK website to get a feel for the other MESA requirements.

-Not using the MESA SDK means you'll need to replace the file :file:`$MESA_DIR/utils/makefile_header` with a version customized to your system.
-There's a template to get you started at :file:`$MESA_DIR/utils/makefile_header_non_mesasdk`.

 Regardless of whether you use the MESA SDK or ifort, and whether your machine runs macOS or Linux, the output of MESA should be bit-for-bit identical.
 If it's not, this is considered to be a bug.
 (This has